FuchsBene/FuchsBene/README.md

 ### **Hi there, I'm Benedikt!👋**

-Glad you found your way to my Github profile in the far corners of the internet!
+Glad you found your way to my Github profile in the far corners of the internet🌐!

 I am a Python🐍 developer and work on cool projects here.
 Mainly I deal with programming and designing applications.